microsoft/powerbi-visuals-sankey/docs/index.md

 ## Cycles

-If a dataset contains the nodes with a link to itself or graphs with cycles, the visual duplicates one of the node to "break" cycle and draws twice same node.
+If a dataset contains the nodes with a link to itself or graphs with cycles, the visual duplicates one of the node to "break" cycle and draws the same node twice.

 On the chart, you can see that node B was drawn twice.